CIRCLING ABOVE / REGINA

 Not just Regina.

 The single-prop police aircraft circling at 2,500 feet is not a Regina-specific phenomenon.
 It is a prairie pattern, and a North American one.
-The closest peer is one province west.
+The closest peer sits two and a half hours up Highway 11 — same province, same aircraft class, same questions.

 Saskatoon · SK